How to create a website with WordPress in 2021

 To get to the Customizer, you can click “Customizer” on the front end of your website at the top of the menu.
 In the admin area, you can go to “View -> Customizer” to get there.

 I will go through the most important Customizer settings with you.
 Be sure to click on the other things you encounter and set it up as you like.

-Header: At Header we can add a logo, set a favicon, choose from different header variants and have influence on some things in the menu.
+Header: At Header, we can add a logo, set a favicon, choose from different header variants, and have an influence on some things in the menu.